xiaohan2012/daily-reading/week-plans/oct-2.md

     - how to design the meta-paths and k values for certain goals? like what are the close collaborators with Francesco that they tend to publish into the same conference?
     - how to find the k-core given a list of meta-paths?

-- [ ] public/pricate network: what are they? why are they interesting and what are the challenges?
+- [X] public/pricate network: what are they? why are they interesting and what are the challenges?
+- [X] collect the community search papers into mendeley